cwmoss/slowfoot/docs_src/content/01-getting-started/10-concepts.md

 in your templates, you can query your content.

-in your routing roules you can define which templates to use for certain data types (collections) and under which path they will be published. these template get prepopulated with the records.
+in your routing rules you can define which templates to use for certain data types (collections) and under which path they will be published. these per-type templates get prepopulated with the related document data.

 ## Content Sources